Metu-O/Feature-Selection-Qiime2-/README.md

 # Feature-Selection-Qiime2

-This repository describes the method used to test difference sci-kit learn feature selection methods for use in Qiime2 Naive Bayes taxonomy classifier
+This repository describes the methods used to test different sci-kit learn feature selection methods as part of Qiime2 q2-classifier.

 Note: Much of this code has been refactored from tax-credit-code and tax-credit-data (citations below)